lokopay/lokopay-java-examples/README.md

 This example shows how to use `lokopay-java-client` to verify api request from lokopay.

-Firstly, it starts localhost server and listening at `localhost:8000`
+Firstly, it starts localhost server and listening at `localhost:8000`.

-Seconldy, you can test the verfication by send the call request to http:localhost:8000/test.
-Then in the `CallBackHandler`, it shows how the signaure in the API call back request will be verified .
+Seconldy, you can test the verfication by send the call back request to http:localhost:8000/test.
+Then in the `CallBackHandler`, it shows how the signaure in the API call back request will be verified.